Exam results, progression, and degree results

 As you work towards completion of your degree programme, we recommend that you take a little time to familiarise yourself with the regulations that govern assessment in the University, and the sources of support that the University has in place if you have queries or concerns about your own result.

-Assessment Regulations and Guide to Classification of Undergraduate Honours Degrees
+Assessment Regulations and Guide to Classification of Degrees

-The University's Taught Assessment Regulations govern how undergraduate courses and programmes are assessed.
+The University's Taught Assessment Regulations govern how courses and taught programmes are assessed.

 The School strongly recommends that if you are considering submitting an Academic Appeal you should first study the guidance on the Appeals webpages, then contact the EUSA Advice Place, where trained advisers can offer guidance and support.

-If you have a query about your result, please contact the Head of Undergraduate Administration:
+If you have a query about your result, please contact the Postgraduate Office.

 Staff will be available Monday to Fridays between 9.30am and 5.00pm.